-Teach kids all about the first Thanksgiving with these adorable and yummy Mayflower Munch snack bags.
-Each snack represents a part of the story from the First Thanksgiving.
+Teach kids all about the first Thanksgiving with these fun and yummy Mayflower Munch Thanksgiving snacks.
+Each snack represents a part of the pilgrim story!

-Need a quick, last minute Thanksgiving favor or something to snack on while the Turkey is cooking?
-If you don’t have time for these Quick Turkey Craft Bag favors or Mini Mayflowers, how about some Mayflower Munch?
+Need a quick, last minute Thanksgiving favor or healthy Thanksgiving snacks to munch on while the turkey is cooking?

 This Thanksgiving Snack Mix is a fun way to teach about the pilgrims since each item represents something from the First Thanksgiving.

-- Not only is this Thanksgiving Snack Mix mostly healthy and won’t spoil your appetite
+- This Thanksgiving Snack Mix is mostly healthy and won’t spoil your appetite for your big feast.

 - It’s quick to put together.

-- All you need are a handful of ingredients listed below and some clear pretzel rod bags, found at any craft store.
+- All you need are a handful of ingredients listed below and some clear pretzel rod bags found here.

-Each item in the snack bag represents something from the First Thanksgiving, making it a fun and yummy way to teach kids!
+Each item in the Thanksgiving bags represents something from the First Thanksgiving, making it a fun and yummy way to teach kids!

 - sunflower seeds